 F. Audit and Finance Committee.

-The Audit Committee is established as a standing committee of the board.
-The committee shall be responsible for advising the board on matters relating to stewardship of University finances and assets, for oversight of internal and external audit functions, and for ascertaining the existence and adequacy of accounting and internal control systems and safeguards over university assets, and exercise reasonable oversight of the controls and systems in place to prevent and detect significant noncompliance with legislative and regulatory requirements and standards.
-The committee shall recommend to the board the selection of the University's external auditors.
+The Audit and Finance Committee is established as a standing committee of the board.
+The committee shall be responsible for advising the board on matters relating to stewardship of university finances and assets, for receiving financial reports, for oversight of internal and external audit functions, and for ascertaining the existence and adequacy of accounting and internal control systems and safeguards over university assets, and exercise reasonable oversight of the controls and systems in place to prevent and detect significant noncompliance with legislative and regulatory requirements and standards.
+The committee shall recommend to the board the selection of the university's external auditors.

 G. Audit and Finance Committee Charter.